tonyoseko99/Introduction-to-React-Quiz/SOURCE.md

 # Launch app on browser.

+# SIMPLE JSX:
-# 1. Replace the react `{logo}` image with an image of your choice.
+## Display `JSX is cool!` as an output and Replace the React `{logo}` image with an image of your choice(5mks)

 Extra styling is a plus (5mks)

+# From App.js, Display array of users to browser

-# 2. In app.js, write three JSX <li></li> elements containing a list of your preferred items.
-Use the example code provided as a guide.
+# 2. In index.html, write three JSX <li></li> elements containing a list of your preferred items.

 # 3. Create a JSX <article></article> element.
 Save it in a variable named myArticle.

 # 4. Declare a constant named myTeam.
 Set myTeam equal to a JSX <p></p> element with the word `Team` in between the <p></p> tags.

-# 5. In the index.html file,set-up the scripts tag.
-Declare a new variable named myDiv.
+# 5. Declare a new variable named myDiv.
 Set myDiv equal to a JSX <div></div> element.

 Wrap the <div></div> in parentheses, and use indentation and line breaks.
 In between the <div></div> tags, nest an <h1></h1> containing the text `Let's Get Ready to Rumble!`.
+# Comment out your newly created code in Index.html file

-# 6. Create a Component called Blog using elements in code from the file named Blog.js.
-Also create a header component from code in App.js
+# 6. Create three Components called Home, About and Blog(use code from Blog.js)
+Create a list